wurde/prefab-ui/README.md

 ## Prefab Design System

 Web Components can ease the burden of learning the "next" JavaScript framework.
 As a Web Standard it promises cross-framework compatability for your components.
-It is from that promise the name **Prefab UI** is derived.
 Prefab is short for prefabrication.
 It embodies the idea of building something at scale, to be modular, and with mass appeal.

 ## License